ampproject/amphtml/extensions/amp-ad/amp-ad.md

 <meta name="amp-3p-iframe-src" content="https://assets.your-domain.com/path/to/remote.html">
 ```

 The `content` attribute of the meta tag is the absolute URL to your copy of the remote.html file on your web server.
 This URL must use a "https" schema.
-It is not allowed to reside on the same origin as your AMP files.
-E.g. if you host AMP files on `www.example.com`, this URL must not be on `www.example.com` but e.g. `something-else.example.com` is OK.
-See the doc ["Iframe origin policy"](../../spec/amp-iframe-origin-policy.md) for further details on allowed origins for iframes.
+It cannot reside on the same origin as your AMP files.
+For example, if you host AMP files on `www.example.com`, this URL must not be on `www.example.com` but `something-else.example.com` is OK.
+See ["Iframe origin policy"](../../spec/amp-iframe-origin-policy.md) for further details on allowed origins for iframes.

 ### Security